nathancarter/how2data/database/tasks/How to choose the sample size in a study with two population means/R.md

 four-week exercise program for weight loss.
 Assume that weight loss in four-week exercise programs is normally distributed with a standard deviation of around 5 pounds.
 The goal is that the new exercise program will have a 4-pound higher weight loss than the average program.
+(Notice that we will be comparing the means of two populations, the weight loss in each of two programs.)

-We choose a value $0 \le \alpha \le 1$ as the probability of a Type I error (false positive, finding we should reject $H_0$ when it’s actually true).
+We choose a value $0 \le \alpha \le 1$ as the probability of a Type I error in our test that compares the two means.
+(Recall, Type I error is for a false positive, finding we should reject $H_0$ when it’s actually true).
 Let's set $\alpha$ to be 0.05 here.

 We choose a value $0 \le \beta \le 1$ as the probability of a Type II error